-Article 32 Relevance of the rules of the organization
+Relevance of the rules of the organization

-1. The responsible international organization may not rely on its rules as justification for failure to comply with its obligations under this Part.
+1. The responsible international organization may not rely on its rules as justification for failure to comply with its obligations under part three.

 2. Paragraph 1 is without prejudice to the applicability of the rules of an international organization to the relations between the organization and its member States and organizations.